pidzi92/rest-service/README.md

 First the header is read.
 Each row in csv represents single telemetry item.
 Property values are dynamically assigned from column headers.

+If column is date, it will be parsed as integer for the query purpose.
+Integer from date value represent timestamp in ms If column is boolean, there are multiple possible values: true, "Yes", "Active", "On", 1.
+If Column is specified as boolean but another values in provided, it will be treated as FALSE.

+If value of the field is "NA", it is omitted from writing into DB

 ### Parsing headers

 For each header there is a parsing process